sheikkinen/asciiart/ascii_border_8bit/README.md

     - `--dither`: Enable Floyd–Steinberg dithering for quantization (off by default).
     - `--fade_ascii`: Fade width in characters between ASCII and 8-bit region (default: same as --border).
     - `--fade_quant`: Fade width in characters between 8-bit region and original (default: same as --quant).
+    - `--radius`: Corner rounding radius in characters for the ASCII border (default: 0).

 ### Example
 ```bash